RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181018_r1_37C_glycerol_O2_growth/README.md

 ## Experimental Protocol

-1. Cells as described in "Strain Information" were grown to saturation overnight in 3mL of LB Miller + antibiotic.
+1. Cells as described in "Strain Information" were grown to saturation overnight in 3mL of LB Miller.
 The cells were assumed to be saturated during this time.

 1. Cells were diluted 1:1000 into 3mL of M9 + 0.5% Glucose in 14mL Falcon tubes.

 2. Cells were allowed to grow for ~ 12 hours at 37°C with shaking at ~ 220 RPM.

 3. The cells were removed from the shaker and diluted 1:100.
 A 1µL aliquot was spotted onto a M9 + 0.5% glucose + 2% agarose pad and mounted on a glass-bottom dish.

 4. Ten positions were imaged for 6 hours with an image acquired every 10 minutes.
 One position (3) was selected for analysis.